sgmurphy/wordpress-plugins/essential-blocks/readme.txt

 If you found the recent version of Essential Blocks isn’t working or conflicting with other plugins, then you can use earlier versions of the plugin.

 == Changelog ==

+= 4.8.2 - 11/07/2024 =
+- Fixed: Resolved an error in the editor for WordPress 6.6
+- Minor bug fixes & improvements

 = 4.8.1 - 11/07/2024 =
 - Fixed: Slider || URL not working